AI Strategy11 min read·March 2026

 The implication for sellers: if your buyer deploys an agent, you need an agent that can respond.
 Not a human trying to keep up with a machine's pace and scope, but a seller-controlled agent that can engage the buyer's agent with dynamically generated counteroffers, pricing scenarios, and proposal variations - all within guardrails set by a human sales leader.

-We are, in the relatively near future, going to watch two AI systems negotiate a $500,000 enterprise software deal while the humans on both sides approve the parameters and review the outcome.
+We are going to watch two AI systems negotiate a $500,000 enterprise software deal while the humans on both sides approve the parameters and review the outcome.
 If that sounds implausible, remember that algorithmic trading systems have been executing multi-million dollar financial transactions without human intervention since the 1980s.
 The technology isn't the blocker.
 The adoption curve is.

 The Metric That Tells You Everything